-The panel was moderated by Forrest Pace and featured the expertise of Axio’s David White.
+The panel was moderated by the amazing Forrest Pace, and also featured the expertise of Axio’s David White.

-Here are 6 insights from the Cyber Risk discussion at the Executive Risk Summit at TechSquare Labs in Atlanta, GA:
+Here are 6 main insights to draw from our Cyber Risk discussion at the Executive Risk Summit at TechSquare Labs in Atlanta, GA:

 1. The Number of Cybersecurity Intrusions and Breaches Has Grown Exponentially in the Past Year.

-Equifax is a case in point.
-The breach affected at least 143 million consumers and is still making headlines with the former CIO being charged with selling $1 million in company stock prior to the breach announcement in September 2017.
+Equifax is just one example of how significant and harmful data breaches can be for hard-working, honest businesses as cyber attacks become both more advanced and increasingly intrusive.
+The breach affected at least 143 million consumers and is still making headlines – with the former CIO being charged with selling $1 million in company stock before the breach announcement in September 2017.

 “This is not an IT problem, it’s an enterprise problem.” – Garin Pace

-The enterprise needs to understand the impact as it is incorporated into the insurance underwriting for the business.
+Every enterprise needs to understand the impact of security breaches and incorporate protections into the insurance underwriting for the business.
 This is best considered based on scenarios the enterprise faces.
 This includes concerns with:

 - Business continuity